 BIOL4034 Core Skills in Molecular & Cellular Biology option

-The course will be assessed by a 2-hour examination (70%) and in-course assessment consisting of 3 assessed exercises that will be discussed in tutorials (15%) and one assessed essay (15%).
+The course will be assessed by a 2-hour examination (70%) and one in-course assessment consisting of a set exercise with a strong numerical/quantitative component that will be in the form of a multi-part problem solving question (30%).

 Main Assessment In: April/May

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

 ■ provide students in Biochemistry with a thorough background in basic concepts in modern biochemistry;

 ■ provide a detailed theoretical background, and containing a strong numerical component.